Also see Knowledge and Learning and Knowledge - or Lack Thereof.

 - Arachnoleptic fit (n.): The frantic dance performed just after you've accidentally walked through a spider web.

-- Beelzebug (n.): Satan in the form of a mosquito that gets into your bedroom at 3 in the morning and cannot be cast out.
+- Beelzebug (n.): Satan in the form of a mosquito that gets into your bedroom at three in the morning and cannot be cast out.

 - Cashtration (n.): The act of buying a house, which renders the subject financially impotent for an indefinite period.